£33,127 - £58,593 pa (pro-rata - clinical lecturer scale)

-The hours of the post are negotiable to fit in around other medical commitments and job share would be considered to accommodate up to two successful candidates.
+For the right candidate(s), the FTE could be negotiable to fit in around other medical commitments and to accommodate up to two successful candidates.
 The minimum FTE split would be 0.2 FTE on fixed days to support the HARC related teaching, dependent on the other candidate being able to work 0.8 FTE on fixed days.

 The post is available from March 2019, although an earlier start date could be determined for the right candidate.

 Job Ref: 011027/ANSOC Closing Date: 22 February 2019

 University of Cambridge - Department of Physiology, Development and Neuroscience

 Human Anatomy Teaching Coordinator – Secondment cover

 We are looking for a coordinator to support our Human Anatomy teaching programme for first and second year medical students.
 The role is to assist in managing the Human Dissection Room (HDR) working in close liaison with the Clinical Anatomists and the Chief Teaching Technician.
 You will support the Clinical Anatomists in all areas of teaching including the provision of teaching and examination material at undergraduate level and assisting in the organisation of external courses for medical practitioners.
 The role holder will also have some technical oversight of the HDR ensuring compliance with the Human Tissue Act 2004.